flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 ODROID-XU4
 ^^^^^^^^^^

 FlytOS is compatible with ODROID-XU4.
-Download FlytImage from your FlytBase account and follow the steps below to install the image on your ODROID-XU4.
+Download FlytOS Linux Image from your FlytBase account and follow the steps below to install the image on your ODROID-XU4.
+This step requires you to have a registered FlytBase account.
+In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.

 **Image download:**

-1. Download the `FlytImage <http://flytonline-staging.azurewebsites.net/FlytOS/>`_ for ODROID-XU4 from your FlytBase account.
+1. Download the `FlytOS Linux Image <http://flytonline-staging.azurewebsites.net/FlytOS/>`_ for ODROID-XU4 from your FlytBase account.
-2. Download FlytImage mdsum.
+2. Download FlytOS Linux Image mdsum.
 3. It is about 2.7 GBs in size compressed (md5sum 3355a1ea968ede3d7571452fa19b2e05) and ~ 7.9 GBs uncompressed.
 4. Check mdsum.
 5. Uncompress the file using the following command in your terminal: gunzip pi_flytimage.img.gz